• Skip to primary navigation

 As I reflected on my previous years’ adventure list goals, I noticed that there were still adventures left on my list by the end of the year…and that’s ok.

-What I love is that when given the opportunity to cross something off my list, I took it.
-There were also adventures that weren’t on my original adventure list that were added and then crossed off along the way.
+When I was provided with the opportunity to cross something off my list, I took it.
+Some of my adventures that weren’t on my original adventure list were later added and then crossed off along the way.

-It’s important to recognize the moments that are once in a lifetime that you can only experience if you take action, that moment, that time, that place.
+It’s important to recognize the moments that are once in a lifetime, that you can only experience if you take action, at that moment, that time, that place.

 If you have been a reader of mine for a while, you know that a big motivation for me to live to the fullest is because of the death of my brother and mom. (“Why Death has made me want to live”)